2D vs 3D Floor Plans: Which Does Your Listing Need?

 Can buyers tell the difference between a 2D and a 3D floor plan?

 Yes, immediately.
-A 2D floor plan is a schematic — a clean overhead diagram showing rooms, dimensions, and fixtures.
-A 3D floor plan renders the same layout with furniture, flooring, colours, and textures, so it looks like a realistic bird's-eye view of a furnished home.
-Buyers respond differently to each: the 2D answers practical questions, the 3D creates an emotional connection with the space.
+A 2D floor plan is a schematic: a clean overhead diagram showing rooms, dimensions and fixtures.
+A 3D floor plan renders the same layout with furniture, flooring, colours and textures, so it looks like a realistic bird's-eye view of a furnished home.
+The 2D answers practical questions; the 3D helps buyers connect with the space.

 What is an interactive floor plan tour and how does it work?

-An interactive floor plan tour is generated when photography and a 2D floor plan are booked together.
-It produces a shareable link where buyers can view the floor plan and click on any point to see the actual listing photo taken from that position inside the property.
-It works on any device, requires no app, and is included at no extra cost with photography and floor plan orders at Bash & Co.
+It is generated when photography and a 2D floor plan are booked together.
+It produces a shareable link where buyers view the floor plan and click any point to see the actual listing photo taken from that position.
+It works on any device, needs no app, and is included at no extra cost with photography and floor plan orders at Bash & Co.

 Does the interactive floor plan tour work with 3D floor plans?

-No. The interactive floor plan tour is only available when photography and a 2D floor plan are ordered together.
-It works by mapping your actual listing photos to positions on the floor plan, so it requires real photos of the property to generate.
-It does not apply to 3D floor plans, which are used for vacant, tenanted, or off-the-plan properties where standard photography may not exist or may not represent the finished home.
+No. The interactive tour is only available when photography and a 2D floor plan are ordered together, because it maps your real listing photos to positions on the plan.
+It does not apply to 3D floor plans, which are used for vacant, tenanted or off-the-plan properties where standard photography may not exist or may not represent the finished home.

 Which floor plan type is best for a new build or off-the-plan development in Auckland?

 For new builds and off-the-plan properties, a 3D floor plan or 3D video render is the only viable option.
-There is nothing to photograph until the property is built, so a virtually furnished 3D floor plan produced from architectural plans gives buyers a realistic view of the finished home.
-The interactive floor plan tour is not available for new builds as it requires actual listing photos.
+There is nothing to photograph until the property is built, so a virtually furnished 3D floor plan produced from the architectural plans gives buyers a realistic view of the finished home.
+The interactive tour is not available for new builds, as it needs real listing photos.

 How do I add a floor plan to my Trade Me or realestate.co.nz listing?

-For realestate.co.nz, the interactive floor plan tour link can be embedded directly in your listing via the agent portal.
-For Trade Me Property, paste the link into the listing description — Trade Me does not support direct embedding but the link is fully functional.
-Harcourts listings support direct embedding.
-Most major Auckland agencies including Ray White and Bayleys have a virtual tour or media URL field where the link can be placed.
+For realestate.co.nz, the interactive floor plan tour link can be embedded directly via the agent portal.
+For Trade Me Property, paste the link into the listing description: Trade Me does not support direct embedding, but the link still works.
+Harcourts listings support direct embedding, and most major Auckland agencies including Ray White and Bayleys have a virtual tour or media URL field where the link can go.